lfbraz/azureml-inference-spark/README.md

-# Deployment inference endpoints using a custom spark 3.2.0 image
+# Deploy inference endpoints using a custom spark 3.2.0 image

 ## Requirements